GlacierProtocol/glacierprotocol.github.io/_docs/setup/create-boot-usb.md

 The program will take a few minutes to write the USB.

 **MacOS**:
-1. Prepare the Ubuntu download for copying to the USB.
+1. Prepare the Ubuntu download for copying to the USB:
     ```
     $ cd $HOME/Downloads
     $ hdiutil convert ubuntu-16.04.1-desktop-amd64.iso -format UDRW -o ubuntu-16.04.1-desktop-amd64.img
     ```
-2. Determine the MacOS "device identifier" for the Boot USB.
+2. Determine the MacOS "device identifier" for the Boot USB:
     1. List all disks and partitions:
     ```
     $ diskutil list